Gen Z women are breaking into the venture capital boy’s club

 Loyst didn’t mention a word about being Gen Z when she sent a cold email to a partner at Lerer Hippeau in January 2020.
 She had only been working full-time for four months and later learned the job description called for someone with two or three years experience.

 But when Lerer Hippeau was vetting a rental clothing company focused on Gen Z consumers, the partners asked Loyst for her input.
 When the firm looked at investing in a Tik Tok competitor, Loyst and one of her younger sisters downloaded the app and recorded dances together, as part of the firm’s due diligence.
+(The firm didn’t invest in either company.)
 After she launched the Slack group, Loyst, who compared herself to Rachel Berry, the overachieving character from the TV show “Glee,” posted an online form for college students and others to join a private group called Beta Club with mostly college students, to help portfolio companies get feedback from their target demographic.

 As an analyst at TVC Capital, a growth equity fund in her hometown of San Diego, Doherty focused on companies serving the creator economy, such as CreatorIQ, a start-up that helps brands manage campaigns with influencers.
 She said she understood the market as a participant and a consumer.
 The firm’s “outlook would be a bit more anthropological or academic than mine,” she said.